 - Formidable price tag

 Aw600 air washer review conclusion

 Even though this unit has a 4-stage filtration system, it’s a humidifier rather than an air purifier.
 And I can’t give it high scores for humidifying properties.
 Overall, if you want a high-quality air purifier, I would recommend getting another model.
 If you want a high-quality humidifier, think about purchasing a humidifier instead of a 2-in-1 option.

 This machine doe offer excellent features.
 However, the design is a little off.
 As a result, not all of these wonderful options are performing as planned.
 I think that it would be a better idea to purchase two units separately or take a look at our comprehensive combo page where we look at the best 2 in 1 devices on the market right now.

 - Final Rating: - 78%78%

 It’s a tough job making these 2 in 1 units.
 Based on all the different ones we’ve reviewed, it seems like there’s always one component that suffers.
 Either the air purifier isn’t as good as a regular one or (usually) the humidifier isn’t up to the job.
 In many cases, I think we would recommend getting two separate units.
-But when that’s not possible (take up too much space) then it seems like you really have to choose which part of the machine you don’t mind being less than optimal – you can’t have both apparently! and this unit from Winix is yet another where the humidifier is the less than optimal part.
+But when that’s not possible (take up too much space) then it seems like you really have to choose which part of the machine you don’t mind being less than optimal – you can’t have both apparently! and this unit from Winix is yet another where one part excels whilst the other fails.